vuestorefront/vue-storefront/packages/core/docs/integrate/extending-vue-storefront.md

 ### Vue.js non-UI plugins

-Non-UI plugins extend how the application works under the hook or handles state and storage.
+Non-UI plugins extend how the application works under the hood or handles state and storage.
 They include plugins that add support for:

 - making HTTP requests;
 - internationalization (i18n);